Jacob-Rose/SamplifyPlus-JUCE/README.md

 I needed to hard code in the sample library location and never added the ability to change it once its set.
 Saves to system registry,

+I have included all the JUCE library files I used, I do not own these files and all rights for those files fall under their specified license.

 Old project, need to work on more